disorderedmaterials/dissolve/docs/examples/benzene/step8.md

 ## 8. Calculate Refined Properties

 We now have our refined simulation that is in better agreement with the experimental data, so its time to recalculate our properties so that we can compare them to those we saved earlier.
+All the processing layers should now be enabled and remain on for the production run, including the refinement layer.

 > **Analysis** layer tab
 {: .action .action_tabs}